Boxwood (Buxus Sempervirens)

 5. Is there an antidote for boxwood poisoning?

 No, there is no specific antidote.
-Treatment is symptomatic, involving removal of the poison and supportive measures.
+Treatment is symptomatic, involving the removal of the poison and supportive measures.

 6. How long does recovery take after boxwood poisoning?